-You are hereby notified that the 2022 annual meeting of stockholders ("Annual Meeting") of UNITED-GUARDIAN, INC. (the "Company"), will be held on Friday, August 26, 2022 at 1:00 P.M.
+You are hereby notified that the 2023 annual meeting of stockholders ("Annual Meeting") of UNITED-GUARDIAN, INC. (the "Company"), will be held on Wednesday, May 17, 2023 at 10:00 A.M.
 Eastern Time.
-Due to the coronavirus pandemic, the Annual Meeting will be a virtual meeting only, and will be held via a Zoom videoconference.
+The Annual Meeting will be a virtual meeting only and will be held via a Zoom videoconference.
 Stockholders will not be able to physically attend the meeting.
-The virtual meeting can be accessed by using either of the following links: https://us06web.zoom.us/j/88427136045?pwd=NXRRZDY0ZDBBai9aRUVKN3JqTjA1Zz09 or https://us06web.zoom.us/j/supwucl and using the Zoom Meeting ID 884 2713 6045 and the Passcode 230MARCUS.
+The virtual meeting can be accessed by using either of the following links:

+1) https://us06web.zoom.us/j/83359762567?pwd=ejJOODM0V0xvYkpjQ1phU0tXQUZmUT09 or